microsoft/aed-content-nasa-su20/Learn/IntrotoPython/python-rock-project/includes/5-adding-call-to-function.md

-# Adding a call to the function
+# Exercise - Count the Number of Moon Rocks by Calling a Python Function

 Now that we have the function made, we will need to include a call to it so it will used.
 To do this, we will create a for loop to go through every value in our rock list and call the function with each rock.